 We used an ablative paint, which means that the paint comes off over time.
 Usually, 3 coats of paint is enough, especially for an offshore yacht where boatyards are far apart (1 coat may be fine for ppl who haul out a lot).

-Drying time can be long between coats, we took this time to do other jobs on the boat, like, replacing the plumbing for the galley (our boat kitchen) sink.
+Drying time can be long between coats, we took this time to do other jobs on the boat, like, replacing the plumbing for the galley sink.

 When that project was over, came time for another bottom coat.
 We interspersed waiting times with other projects, which made our days quite long.
 We always went to bed exhausted.
 Our boat was still windowless then, and messy from other ongoing fixes, it was tough to really do anything other than boat stuff.
 Our laptops were put away, orphaned, and confused.

 Pino looked amazing with a fresh bottom and with a clean waterline, we cleaned up some oxidation stains with some Grunt- that stuff works wonders (but don't get it on your skin).
 Pro tip: remove the oxidation BEFORE applying bottom paint.
 Grunt will leave streaks in your pain if you try and hose it off, it is better to do right after you've sanded the bottom.

 We also cleaned the prop thoroughly, it had lost some of its shine, not just this, we discovered then that we had to grease the thing.
 It hadn't been greased in some time.
 Being new to boats, there are some things that people won't think to tell you, and that we, won't ever think to ask.
-Although while cleaning it, I did notice a place with a bolt, with the word 'grease'.
+Although while cleaning it, we did notice a place with a bolt, with the word 'grease'.
 Um.
-Odd, I thought.
-Grease - Grease what?
+Odd, we thought.
+Grease.
+Grease what?

 Now that we knew we had to grease it, it was time to find out how.
 We were going to consult the internet hive-mind, but before we could our neighbor came round to help us out.
 He lent us the gun, and the little nib, required to pump grease into the prop without taking it apart.
 Thank you neighbor!

-Then, came time to coat the prop and shaft with prop speed, a paint that inhibits growth, in hopes that it wont foul as quickly in the future — something quite necessary in New Zealand waters (it worked well enough, we found).
+Then, came time to coat the prop and shaft with Propspeed, a paint that inhibits growth, in hopes that it wont foul as quickly in the future — something quite necessary in New Zealand waters (it worked well enough, we found).